-Salome Scheidegger is a Swiss pianist, arranger and composer currently based in Osaka, Japan.
+Salome Scheidegger is a Swiss pianist, arranger, and composer currently based in the Zürich area, Switzerland.
 Rooted in classical music, she has been focusing on music from video games and Japanese anime since 2013, and has toured and performed on concert stages worldwide as a soloist as well as with bands and orchestras.
 She has produced and performed in two audiovisual concert projects, "Envisage" and "Salichan".
 Salome has released 10 albums, most notably “Salichan”, in 2016, which features piano arrangements of songs from the beloved soundtracks of Studio Ghibli movies.
-Her latest album “Piano Hidden in the Leaves”, released in April 2020, is a love letter to her favorite anime “Naruto” and the video game "Mass Effect", respectively.
+Her latest albums “Piano Hidden in the Leaves”, released in April 2020, and "Keys to the Galaxy", are love letters to her favorite anime “Naruto” and the video game "Mass Effect", respectively.

 SALOME was only eleven when she won 3rd place in the prestigious Concorsi Internazionali di Musica "Città di Stresa", Italy, where she stood out for her "virtuoso mastery" and "soulful devotion".
 Two years later, her "brilliant" playing took the judges in France and Italy by storm as she was awarded three 1st prizes.
 In 2001, at the age of fourteen, Salome was again awarded 1st prize from the renowned Concours Musical de France and in 2004, 2nd prize from the 7th annual Ludmila Knezkova-Hussey International Piano Competition in Canada.

-Salome was born in 1987 in Japan to Swiss parents and now resides in New York.
+Salome was born in 1987 in Japan to Swiss parents.
 Her passion for music emerged in her early childhood where at the age of three she began studying classical Japanese dance with the famed master Hanayagi Wasen.
 At the age of four, she enchanted the audience at her first public performance in the Municipal Theater of Kobe, Japan.

 When she was five years old, Salome discovered her fascination for the piano and began studying in Lugano, Switzerland.
 From 1993 on, she continued her studies with Patricia Pagny in Strasbourg, France, Galina Vracheva in Zurich, and with Françoise Parrot-Hanlet and David Lively at the Ecole Normale de Musique de Paris.
 From 2009 through 2010, she studied with the late Benjamin Kaplan in London.
 In 2011, Salome moved to New York and studied at the Mannes College of Music under the guidance of Jerome Rose.